top of page

 3. Game: either a running, active game or a sitting, more thoughtful game

-4. Hike/movement: walk on trails throughout the 50 acres of woodlands
+4. Hike/movement: walk on trails or off-trail throughout the 50 acres of woodlands

 5. Unstructured exploration: entirely student-led with no agenda/planned lesson from adults.
-Children may explore creeks, ponds, forest, ridges, garden, wooded coves, meadows (while fully supervised by adults).
+Children may explore creeks, ponds, forest, ridges, wooded coves (while fully supervised by adults).

-6. Reflective, mindfulness time: journaling, quiet solo time, reading, poetry, meditation
+6. Reflective, mindfulness time: journaling, quiet solo time, reading, drawing

 7. Snack/lunch: some time to eat